analogdevicesinc/ai8x-synthesis/README.md

 The following example shows the weight memory layout for two layers.
 The first layer (L0) has 8 inputs and 10 outputs, and the second layer (L1) has 10 inputs and 2 outputs.

 ![Layers and Weight Memory](docs/KernelMemoryLayers.png)

+#### Bias Memories

+Bias values are stored in separate bias memories.
+There are four bias memory instances available, and a layer can access any bias memory instance where at least one processor is enabled.
+By default, bias memories are automatically allocated using a modified Fit-First Descending (FFD) algorithm.
+Before considering the required resource sizes in descending order, and placing values in the bias memory with most available resources, the algorithm places those bias values that require a single specified bias memory.
+The bias memory allocation can optionally be controlled using the [`bias_group`](#`bias_group` (Optional)) configuration option.

 ### Weight Storage Example